What is a rotator cuff tear?

-However to avoid future injuries, or your current rotator cuff pain from worsening into a full blown case of “frozen shoulder,” call us to make an appointment with Dr. Bob right away to get the consultation of a trained physician on the extent and treatment of your rotator cuff pain.
+Try using the R.I.C.E treatment as soon as you notice having rotator cuff tear or pain: rest, ice, compression and elevation.
+These steps should relieve pain and reduce swelling.
+Once the swelling has subsided and you experience less rotator cuff pain, you can do certain exercises at home to increase the range of motion and help your muscles heal.
+However to avoid future injuries or your current rotator cuff pain from worsening into a full blown case of “frozen shoulder” it is recommended you see a sports medicine doctor.
+Call Spinal Rehab & Sports Medicine to make an appointment with Dr. Bob right away to get the consultation of a trained physician in sports medicine on the extent and treatment of your rotator cuff tear.